What do diversity and inclusion mean at SchoolMint?

-During my three and a half years in the Bay Area, the lack of diversity and inclusion in the tech industry has become an accepted national narrative with Google, LinkedIn, Apple, Facebook, Twitter, Slack, and others providing more transparency into their employment statistics and pledging to improve.
+During my three and a half years in the Bay Area, the lack of diversity and inclusion in the tech industry has become an accepted national narrative within Google, LinkedIn, Apple, Facebook, Twitter, Slack, and others providing more transparency into their employment statistics and pledging to improve.
 Here at SchoolMint, we’ve also committed to changing the status quo.

 Diversity and inclusion are always important.
 Always.
 And it’s even more imperative here at SchoolMint given the customers we serve.
 We have one of the most diverse customer bases — parents and school administrators throughout the U.S. — so, it makes sense for us to reflect the backgrounds of those customers.
 Furthermore, our mission directly impacts the pipeline that is often referred to by those fighting through the difficulties of creating diverse and inclusive offices.
 By providing a simple, accessible way for parents to apply and register for schools at home, we’re assisting families in the first steps to setting up their children for success.

 The time is right for us.
 With 29 team members in the U.S. (and another 24 in Costa Rica), we’re at a good size for instilling the values and processes necessary to foster the environment we’re seeking.
-With that in mind, a small group of us, including a co-founder and HR/Culture manager, formed organically to work on these issues.
+With that in mind, a group of us, including a co-founder and HR/Culture manager, formed organically to work on these issues.
 Here are a few ways we’re tackling the challenges.

 “Bring your whole self to work.”